ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center">Data collection and cleaning</h3>
 <div style="height: 20px;"></div>

-<p>I will work with the <em><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank"> Planetary Systems</a></em> dataset from the NASA exoplanets archive, a collaboration between Caltech and NASA under its Exoplanet Exploration Program.
-The dataset contains records of all 5638 confirmed exoplanets.</p>
+<p>I will work with the <em><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank"> Planetary Systems</a></em> dataset, which contains records of all 5638 confirmed exoplanets, provided by the NASA exoplanets archive.
+The archive is a collaboration between Caltech and NASA under its Exoplanet Exploration Program.</p>

 <figure style="text-align: center;">
    <a href = "https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank">